jwbenham/jfmi/README.md

 ## Building

+### Building the Project Source Classes

-Running `make all` in the top-level directory will build the project.
+Running `make all` in the top-level directory will build the project source files.

+### Building the Project Unit Tests

+Running `make tests` in the top-level directory will build the project JUnit test classes.

 ## Running

+### Running the JFMI Application

 The "jfmi/control/JFMIMain" class contains the `main()` method for starting the application.
-The 'run.sh' shell script will pass JFMIMain to the java launcher and set the classpath to the appropriate value.
+The "run.sh" shell script will pass JFMIMain to the java launcher and set the classpath to the appropriate value.

+### Running Unit Tests

+The "runtest.sh" shell script located in the top-level project directory is a convenience script for running unit tests.

+Example:
+Say we have a class located at src/jfmi/util/StringUtil.class, and that we have written a JUnit test for it in src/tests/jfmi/util/StringUtilTest.class.
+The JUnit test can be started with the following command:
+`./runtest.sh util.StringUtilTest

 ## Documentation

 Documentation associated with JFMI is contained in the 'docs/' directory.
+This included javadoc documentation as well as other information - e.g. the SQL statements used to build the application's database tables.

 ### Java Class Documentation